ka51sp/quantitative-portfolio-analysis-./README.md

 Mathematical Framework
 To derive the optimal portfolio, the project utilizes the following quantitative foundations.
 Asset Returns are calculated as daily percentage changes to standardize asset performance, while the Covariance Matrix ($$\Sigma$$) is used to quantify the interdependencies between asset classes, enabling effective diversification.
 Portfolio Risk is defined as

-   $$ \sigma_p = \sqrt{w^T \Sigma w} $$,
+   $$ \sigma_p = \sqrt{w^T \Sigma w} $$

 Where $$w$$ is the vector of asset weights and $$\Sigma$$ is the covariance matrix.

-Optimization: The project employs the Sequential Least Squares Programming (SLSQP) algorithm via scipy.optimize to maximize the Sharpe Ratio, defined as:
+The project employs the Sequential Least Squares Programming (SLSQP) algorithm via scipy.optimize to maximize the Sharpe Ratio, defined as:

 $$ S = \frac{R_p - R_f}{\sigma_p} $$

 Where $R_p$ is portfolio return and $R_f$ is the risk-free rate.

-Visualization: The Efficient Frontier
-The Efficient Frontier represents the set of optimal portfolios that offer the highest expected return for a defined level of risk.
-Key Insights & Findings
+Regarding methodology and data, I utilized the ⁠yfinance⁠ library to fetch historical stock data directly from Yahoo Finance APIs, chosen for its reliability and breadth.
+I used ⁠pandas⁠ and ⁠numpy⁠ for data manipulation, specifically to calculate daily percentage returns, as these are industry standards for time-series analysis due to their efficient vectorized operations.
+The core of the model relies on the ⁠scipy.optimize⁠ library, specifically using the ⁠SLSQP⁠ algorithm because it is highly effective at solving constrained optimization problems, such as ensuring that the sum of all asset weights equals \bm{1}.
+Finally, I implemented ⁠matplotlib⁠ to render the Efficient Frontier, providing a clear visual representation of the trade-off between volatility and expected return.
- * **Diversification Strategy:** By analyzing the covariance matrix, the model quantitatively validates why assets with low correlation (e.g., Gold vs. Tech stocks) are critical for minimizing portfolio variance.
- * **Algorithmic Allocation:** The optimization process successfully determined non-intuitive weightings that theoretically outperform a simple equal-weighted strategy.
+The analysis led to two primary insights.
+First, regarding diversification strategy, the model quantitatively validates why assets with low correlation, such as Gold versus Tech stocks, are critical for minimizing portfolio variance.
+Second, the algorithmic allocation process successfully determined non-intuitive weightings that theoretically outperform a simple equal-weighted strategy.
+The project was developed using Python 3.x and relies on the ⁠yfinance⁠, ⁠Pandas⁠, ⁠NumPy⁠, ⁠SciPy⁠, and ⁠Matplotlib⁠ libraries.
-Technical Stack
- * **Language:** Python 3.x
- * **Libraries:** yfinance (Data acquisition), Pandas/NumPy (Data manipulation & Matrix Algebra), SciPy (Optimization), Matplotlib (